LemonJust/vodex/docs/napari/index.md

 Or through napari plugin manager.

-## How-To Guide
+## Usage

-To get started with `napari_vodex` plugin, please see details and examples in [How-To Guide ](https://lemonjust.github.io/vodex/napari/how-to/).
+To get started with `napari_vodex` plugin, please see details and examples in [Usage](https://lemonjust.github.io/vodex/napari/how-to/).